No ESI data

 • Extreme weather conditions (particularly in winter)

-Check also this post to find FAQs about auto insurance pricing in Canada.
+Learn about high auto insurance pricing in Canada.

 How to reduce my car insurance rates?